Slickstream Favorites and Email Address Collection

 As a publisher, you can choose whether your visitors must sign in before they can favorite a post.
 This setting is in the config tab in your portal.

 The default setting is that your visitors are not required to sign in to build their list of favorites.
-In this mode, their favorites are stored in their browser memory so that their list is available to them whenever they return to your site using that browser.
+In this mode, their favorites are stored in their browser storage so that their list is available to them whenever they return to your site using that browser.
 The downside of this, is that if they want access to their list from another device or browser it won't be available.

 If you change the setting to "Require sign-in to favorite" then whenever a visitor favorites any page or post, a dialog box will pop-up requesting they sign-in before doing so.

 All email addresses collected during the sign-in process are visible and available for download in your portal under the Membership tab.
 If you set up an integration with your Mailing List Management provider then all the email addresses collected can be automatically added to your mailing lists.

 Which mode is right for my site?